 WMS Course Curriculum

 Wheaton Montessori School can provide a home for your child from toddler-age through the freshman year of high school.
-Currently, Wheaton Montessori School has three established preschool classrooms and is currently expanded to add a fourth preschool classroom.
+Currently, Wheaton Montessori School has four preschool classrooms.
 The school offers both part-time and full-day preschool options, as well as “wrap around” care.

 Preschool students, aged 2.5 through 6, spend their days working with the classroom teacher either individually or in small groups, within the larger mixed-age classroom.
 Each child works at his or her own pace, being encouraged and inspired to repeat the work as often as necessary for mastery.
 Children move freely about the classroom throughout the school day, with a thoughtful balance between freedom and established limitations, established by the environment itself as well as the classroom teacher.
 Outdoor recess and physical freedom within the classroom are fixtures of this age group’s day, helping lay the groundwork for healthy and active lives.

 Practical Life: Through these activities, your children acquire many daily living skills.
 They prepare food, fasten their clothing, and take care of their environment.
 These activities help with not only motor skills, but with your child’s power of concentration and developing coordinated movement.